Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/blast.rst

 #.
 Sequence_ID: Name of assembly (extracted from input file name)
 #.
 Has_CRISPR: Boolean whether and CRISPR arrays were found
 #.
 Array_count: Number of CRISPR arrays found.
 No further columns are populated if no arrays were found.
 #.
-Spacers: List of spacer sequences found in each array
+Spacers: List of spacer sequences found in each array.
+Corresponds to sequences in :ref:`crispr-spacers`
 #.
-Spacer_IDs: List of spacer IDs found in each array
+Spacer_IDs: List of spacer IDs found in each array.
+Corresponds to IDs in :ref:`crispr-spacers`
 #.
-Array_IDs: List of array IDs
+Array_IDs: List of array IDs corresponding to :ref:`array-ids` and :ref:`array-seqs` files
 #.
 Array_locations: List of array locations (contig name, start, stop)
 #.
 Repeat_sequences: Sequence of the most common repeat in each array
 #.
 Array_CRISPR_types: Most similar repeat type found
+#.
+Array_repeats: Array repeat ID corresponding to sequences in :ref:`array-repeats`
+#.
+Array_repeat_score: Most similar CRISPR repeat to the repeat in this array and the number of mismatches.
+Format: repeat(mismatches)

-In columns 4-9, arrays are numbered according to the order in which they were found in the input assembly file.
+In columns 4-11, arrays are numbered according to the order in which they were found in the input assembly file.
 These numbers correspond between columns in a given row such that the spacer IDs for array 1 correspond to the spacer sequences of array 1 etc.

 **Example**